d4rk-d4nph3/Ransomware-Reports/README.md

 This repo is inspired from [threat-INTel](https://github.com/fdiskyou/threat-INTel) and [APTnotes](https://github.com/kbandla/APTnotes).

+## Disclaimer

+The content in this repository contains detailed analysis of the ransomware and not non-technical blogs about the ransomware like from Zdnet, Dark Reading, etc.

 ## Generic

 - [Sophos - THE STATE OF RANSOMWARE 2020 - May 2020](https://www.sophos.com/en-us/medialibrary/Gated-Assets/white-papers/sophos-the-state-of-ransomware-2020-wp.pdf)